Skip to main content

 “The application within the ‘crash-loop-demo’ pod was exiting immediately upon startup, leading Kubernetes to enter a ‘CrashLoopBackOff’ cycle.
 The precise reason for the application failure (e.g., code bug, configuration error, resource issue) could not be determined because the diagnostic tools for retrieving pod logs and events were not operational.”

-• Primary issue: Application exits immediately on startup
+What this tells you: - ** Primary issue**: Application exits immediately on startup

 • Kubernetes response: CrashLoopBackOff protection mechanism